yashSrijan/nexmo-developer/_documentation/concepts/guides/authentication.md

 JSON Web Tokens (JWT) are a compact, URL-safe means of representing claims to be transferred between two parties.

-JWTs are supported by the Voice API as a means of authenticating your requests.
+JWTs are used by the Voice API to authenticate your requests.
 The [Nexmo libraries](/tools) and CLI handle JWT generation using a unique Nexmo Voice Application ID and a Private Key.

 If you are not using a Nexmo library you should refer to [RFC 719](https://tools.ietf.org/html/rfc7519) to implement JWT.

 ## OAuth

-Some Nexmo APIs support OAuth as a means of authenticating.
+Some Nexmo APIs support OAuth as an authentication option.
 We provide an in-depth guide on how to authenticate with OAuth [here](/concepts/guides/oauth).

 ## References